 - Lexapro (escitalopram)

 Selective Serotonin Reuptake Inhibitors (SSRIs), are a relatively new class of anti-depressant and anti-anxiety medication, usually prescribed in pain management techniques together with psychotherapy.
-The issue with SSRIs is, once again, that once one stops taking the medications, the anxiety disorder can rear its ugly head again, in full force, requiring additional pain management and pain relief techniques.
+The issue with SSRIs is, once again, that once one stops taking the medications, the anxiety disorder can return, in full force, requiring additional pain management and pain relief techniques.

 SSRIs are commonly used drugs for the treatment of Generalized Anxiety Disorder (GAD) as well as various other anxiety and phobia disorders.
 Such drugs include: